 Karin Pienaar (Landsberg)

 Wendy has been involved in the training and showing of dogs for the past 20 years.
-However, she has made a career out of animal behaviour since 2006.
+However, she has only made a career out of animal behaviour since 2006.
 Wendy holds the OCN UK accredited Diploma through the Centre of Applied Pet Ethology as well as a Certificate in Companion Animal Behaviour.
-She is a Guild Certified TTouch Practitioner, a qualified canine obedience and clicker training instructor as well as being a qualified Practitioner member of both the CAPBT SA and ABC SA.
+She is a Guild Certified TTouch Practitioner, a qualified canine obedience and clicker training instructor as well as being a Practitioner member of both the CAPBT SA and ABC SA.

 Prof. Peter Neville